 O Passport– Ensure your passport is valid for at least 6 months longer than your expected date of return.

 O VISA- Applying for a VISA can be a timely process.
 Make sure you leave yourself with at least 3 months to complete a VISA application, you don’t want to book flights and not have your visa on departure.
 To apply for a VISA start by finding the Embassy website for the country you plan on working in.
-Read all the information thoroughly and make sure you fill out all forms correctly and send in all requested documents, an incomplete application can result in delays.
-I would recommend having someone check your application to make sure you have completed everything correctly.
+Read all the information thoroughly and make sure you fill out all forms correctly, sending in ALL requested documents.
+An incomplete application can result in delays.
+I recommend having someone check your application to make sure you have completed everything correctly.

 Follow this link to apply for a Canadian Visa

 O Book Accommodation- You don’t want to turn up at the airport with no where to go.
 Make sure you arrange your first few nights accommodation.
 If travelling solo, I recommend staying in a local hostel.
 You meet so many likeminded people doing a similar thing, and looking for company.
-I met some of my best friends in hostels.
+Here are 5 things to love about hostels.

-O Print all documents including proof of Travel Insurance, Plane tickets, proof of funds, VISA documents, Hostel reservation/address.
+O Print all documents including proof of travel insurance, plane tickets, proof of funds, VISA documents, hotel/hostel reservation and address.
+Just incase you get pulled into customs and questioned.

-O Photocopy all documents including credit cards, license and passport.
-Make 2 copies- 1 for you to travel with and 1 to leave at home.
-Or simply email them to yourself.
+O Scan all documents including credit cards, license and passport and email them to yourself.

 O Get a travel money card and a spare bank card.
-I recommend leaving them in separate places in case you lose one.
+Leave them in separate places in case you lose one.

 O Take 2 forms of ID- I travelled with an 18+ Card, my license and my passport.
 Just incase.

-O Arrange your International license before leaving your home country
+O Arrange your International license before leaving Australia.
+You can apply here.

-O Assign someone to act on your behalf to Centrelink, your Bank etc incase of an emergency.
+O Assign someone to act on your behalf at your bank, medicare, tax office and Centrelink, incase of an emergency.

 So you have arrived- Checklist!